Content

 Additionally, there is a slightly increased risk of developing high-grade prostate cancer as a result of taking finasteride.
 Prostate cancer and prostate enlargement have been associated with 5-alpha reductase inhibitors like dutasteride as well as finasteride.

-There’s also a potential relationship to breast cancer for both men and women that’s been noted in research of finasteride, as well as breastfeeding risks that led to nipple discharge in infants.
+There’s also a potential relationship to breast cancer for both men and women that’s been noted in research on finasteride, as well as breastfeeding risks that led to nipple discharge in infants.

-We should note Propecia is not FDA-approved for treatment in women.
-Also, finasteride is contraindicated in pregnant women, so those who are pregnant or trying to conceive should avoid any contact with the tablets.
+We should note that Propecia is not FDA-approved for treatment in women.
+Finasteride is contraindicated in pregnant women, so those who are pregnant or trying to conceive should avoid any contact with the tablets.
+Dr. Beasley says that finasteride should not be touched or handled by anyone who is pregnant due to the potential risk of genital malformation in a developing fetus.

-Finasteride is overall considered very safe and effective to use.
-Per finasteride’s FDA label, there are no major drug interactions associated with this drug.
+Finasteride is considered very safe and effective overall.
+According to its FDA label, there are no major drug interactions associated with it.

 Here’s how to stay safe when taking finasteride: